liam-nguyen/note/wiki/docs/OS/操作系统概念/3 Processes.md

 #### Context Switch

-Here the ***context*** of a process is represented in the PCB of the process, including the value of the CPU registers, the process state, and memory-management information.
+The ***context***(上下文) of a process is represented in the PCB of the process, including the value of the CPU registers, the process state, and memory-management information.

 An operating system performs a **context switch**（上下文切换) when it switches from running one process to running another.